blocknetdx/blocknet/doc/multiwallet-qt.md

 refinements of the wallet controls with minimal need for further modifications to BitcoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to pivx.cpp
+Changes to phore.cpp
 ----------------------
-pivx.cpp is the entry point into pivx-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+phore.cpp is the entry point into phore-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
 Most importantly will be the way it instantiates WalletModels and passes them to the singleton BitcoinGUI instance called window.
 Formerly, BitcoinGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the